ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 Note: This release process _does not_ introduce long term support releases.
 Patches will only be applied to the latest release and will not be backported.
-Furthermore, the next feature release will likely include bug fixes not fixed in a patch release.
+Furthermore, the next feature release will likely include additional bug fixes not deemed critical to fix in a patch release.

 #### Semver